Romney's hedge-fund backers plan to party on election night

 The smaller celebrations from Democratic-leaning money managers may be a reflection of the much larger amount of support Romney is getting from the industry.

-But even some who favour Romney say they see no reason to get together with friends to celebrate because they expect Obama to be reelected.
+But even some who favor Romney say they see no reason to get together with friends to celebrate because they expect Obama to be reelected.

 David Hinman, chief investment officer of SW Asset Management, a Newport Beach, California-based investment firm, said in an email: "100 percent Obama wins; no reason to party."